-Placement will be determined based on participant need, and as identified through participant's Transitional Independent Living Plan ("TILP").
-A "step-down" approach to placement should be utilized as much as possible so that participants will transition from a higher level of supervision.
-For example, transitioning from the single site model to a lower level model such as the scattered or host family site.
-Services provided will be supportive and aid participants toward successful transition into adulthood and/or independence.
-Service will be provided at hours that are convenient to participants, including evenings and weekends.
-It is estimated that 36 youth will receive THP-Plus services under this Agreement.
+Placement will be determined based on participant need, and as identified through participant's Transitional Independent Living Plan (TILP).
+A "step-down" approach to placement should be utilized so that participants transition from a higher level of supervision, e.g., from the single site model to a lower-level model such as the scattered or host family site.
+Services provided will be supportive and aid participants toward successful transition into adulthood and independence.
+Services will be provided at hours that are convenient to participants, including evenings and weekends.
+It is estimated that 36-40 youth will receive THP+ services during the service period.

 A. The Single Site Model provides transitional housing services to former foster youth at the County-owned triplex facility in South San Francisco.
-This model is to be used for young-adults who are preparing for a greater level of independence and transition into the scattered site model.
-This housing option provides the most intensive day to day support from the Program Coordinator, Residential Counselors, and therapeutic staff.
-Participants placed will be required to maintain a combination of work and school for a minimum of 30 hours per week, unless the young-adult has emotional or physical disabilities that prevent them from doing so.
-These exceptions will be addressed by collaboration between HSA and StarVista management.
-Participants in this placement are not required to pay rent and will receive additional supportive services under this scope of work, addressed below and listed in Section V. of this Exhibit.
-This model is projected to serve up to 9 youth, however the total number served may vary throughout the term of this Agreement.
+This model is to be used for young adults who are preparing for a greater level of independence and transition into the scattered site model.
+This housing option provides the most intensive day to day support from the Program Coordinator, Residential Counselor, and therapeutic staff.
+Participants placed will be required to work toward goals that will enhance their ability to live independently and be self-sufficient.
+Participants in this placement are not required to pay rent and will receive additional supportive services under this scope of work, addressed below.
+Housing under the Single Site Model is contingent upon participation in services and programming, as well as compliance with program rules.
+This model is projected to serve up to 9 youth, however the total number served may vary throughout the service term.

-Under this model Contractor shall:
+Under this model, Contractor will: